North East Line: Depot

 The Sengkang Depot, located along Sengkang East Avenue between the Buangkok and Sengkang stations, is the service and storage area for NEL trains.
 Built by Hyundai Engineering and Construction for S$350 million (US$ million), the 27 ha depot includes the OCC which monitors the line's train and station operations.

 The depot can accommodate up to 44 trains, with three additional stabling tracks being built for the NELe as of 2019.
 It also houses LRT trains for the Sengkang and Punggol LRT lines above the depot.

 Its facilities include a four-storey administrative building, maintenance bays, a workshop and an automated warehouse.
-The depot's workshop has equipment which can raise an entire train for repairs, Singapore's first such workshop.
+The depot's workshop has equipment which can raise an entire train for repairs – the first such workshop in Singapore.
 Using the NEL's signalling system, train movement in the depot is mainly automatic.
 Staff members access the area via three dedicated tunnels for safety reasons.

 The OCC also controls the equipment and systems of tunnels, stations, power substations and the depot, which are integrated into one terminal.
 The systems are managed by four or five rotating teams working around the clock.
 Alongside a training and software-development room, the OCC has a depot control centre to monitor and supervise its operations.

 Signalling

 The NEL is fully automatic, using Alstom's Urbalis 300 moving-block signalling system.
 The NEL is the world's first fully automated heavy-rail system.
 Its construction allowed the LTA to explore, integrate and implement new and existing technology as part of its vision of a fully-automated system.
-The line's automatic train control (ATC) is based on Alstom's MASTRIA software, which also manages its automatic train protection (ATP) and automatic train operation (ATO) GoA 4 (UTO).
-The Urbalis system also includes a computer-based Interlocking system which controls the track switches and interfaces with the ATC and the data-management system.
+The line's automatic train control (ATC) is based on Alstom's MASTRIA software, which also manages its automatic train protection (ATP) and automatic train operation (ATO).
+The Urbalis system also includes a computer-based interlocking system which controls the track switches and interfaces with the ATC and the data-management system.
 The DMS, monitored by station staff, oversees the signalling equipment, platform doors and trains.

 The ATP system maintains a buffer between trains.
 The minimum permitted distance is 30 m, although the average distance between trains is at least 600 m.
-Using microwave technology, the IAGO waveguide (Informatisation et Automatisation par Guide d'Onde or waveguide transmission line system for computer and automation applications) allows two-way communication between trains and monitors the trains' positions and movements.
+Using microwave technology, the IAGO waveguide (Note: Informatisation et Automatisation par Guide d'Onde or waveguide transmission line system for computer and automation applications) allows two-way communication between trains and monitors the trains' positions and movements.
 If a train enters the buffer, the ATP automatically adjusts the train's speed.

 At least 500 computer systems control the NEL.
 In case of a glitch, backup systems would take over; the system would "go to sleep" if it experiences a severe malfunction.
 In the event of system failure, drivers would be deployed to manually operate the trains.
 The NEL maintains its "mean kilometres between failures" target of one million train-km (1 e6km train-miles).
 As part of an NEL refurbishment programme announced on 17 December 2018, parts of the power and signalling systems were serviced and new rail crossings and tracks installed.